-We had a couple of hours left in the day, and we weren’t at all in the mood of going back to chill at the hotel.
-So we quickly drove to Gran Cenote, Tulum.
+We had a couple of hours left in the day, so we quickly drove to Gran Cenote, Tulum.
 We were lucky to arrive one hour before it closed: most people had left, and we were almost by ourselves in the cenote.

-We found the cenote very fun to explore and one of the best cenotes for snorkeling in the area.
+We found the cenote very fun to explore and one of the best cenotes for snorkeling in the area as the water is crystal clear.
 It is also possible to do scuba diving at Gran Cenote.
 As we are avid snorkelers, we particularly liked exploring inside the cave to check out the rock formations.

 The opening is perfect to have enough light to see the underwater columns of stalagmites and stalactites while still being in the dark to enjoy the magnificent sun rays hitting the cenote hole.
 It’s the only cenote we visited that provided a cave experience like this.
 And… surprise!
 There are bats flying around and small turtles swimming to make the experience even more fun and memorable.